mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-21-first-look-at-the-new-diffsharp.md

 This is where I will stop for today.
 As is probably clear from my comments in the DiffSharp part, I will need to do some more digging.
 However, with some heavy hand-waving... we did a thing!
 And the thing worked!
-And all in all, it was fairly easy to get things working.
+And all in all, it was fairly easy to get it working.

-For the next installment, I plan to expand on what we did here, but on a "real" problem, survival analysis, where computing the log likelihood and its gradient are tricky.
+For the next installment, I plan to expand on what we did here, but on a "real" problem, survival analysis, where computing the log likelihood and its gradient are much trickier.

 In the meantime, here are a few thoughts early in this journey: